Culinary Training for the Visually Impaired

-After Project Shine-a-Light, Team Temiere conducted the Hearty Cooking Project within Singapore to try and help the visually impaired in Singapore to learn how to cook for themselves
+After Project Shine-a-Light, Team Temiere conducted trial culinary training workshop for 3 visually impaired to learn how to cook for themselves.

 This project was started when the team interacted with the visually impaired in Singapore and discovered many of them feared cooking for themselves at home out of fear of hurting themselves, not having easy access to cooking materials and a myriad of other reasons

-The team decided to think of innovative methods to teach the visually impaired how to cook simple recipes and handle cooking utensils safely and confidently.
+The team decided to use assistive devises to empower the visually impaired in cooking simple recipes and handle cooking utensils safely and confidently.
 They also began gathering recipes and compiling them into an e-cookbook with a screenreading function so it can be easily understood by the visually handicapped

 “I went into the trials believing I would simply be teaching the visually impaired how to cook.
 However, I personally feel that I not only got to teach the participants, I also learned a lot from them.
 They taught me how they learned how to manage their condition and became more confident individuals.
 We are often nervous to approach individuals with disability out of fear that we might not be able to relate to them and interact with them easily, but I realised through this experience that the visually handicapped are not much different from anybody else.”

 -Tan Rei, Team Temiere Member